Crate-AI/discogs-sdk/README.md

 # Discogs SDK

 The Discogs SDK is a library that uses the Discogs API to authenticate and access their data.
-Currently, the library only supports the authentication flow and retrieving the user's identity.
+Currently, the library supports the authentication flow, collection, search and retrieving the user's identity.

 # Getting Started
 1. sign in to discogs and go to [developer settings](https://www.discogs.com/settings/developers)